Mn0ky/QOL-Mod/README.md

 | /lowercase		                               | Enables/disables lowercase mode, which has your chat messages always sent in lowercase.
 Useful for those who keep pressing the caps-lock key.                  |
 | /nuky		                                    | Lets you talk like Nuky.
 Splits up any message you send and outputs it word by word.                                                                           |
 | /mute ```[<player_color>]```		             | The targeted player's messages wont appear, making them "muted" for you (**client-side only**.
 A mute only lasts for the lobby you're currently in).           |
+| /music play ```<song_index>``` |	Plays song at the specified index.
+Sends 'warning' if index is too high or negative.
+| /music loop | Loops the current song until disabled.
+| /music skip | Skips currently playing song.
+Will disable song looping if it's enabled.
+| /ouch | Enables/disables OuchMode where your character will send out a randomly picked word when damaged.
+This list of words can be expanded upon and customized in the config.
 | /ping ```[<player_color>]```		             | Outpus the ping for the targeted player.                                                                                                                       |
 | /private		                                 | Privates the current lobby (**must be host**).                                                                                                                 |
 | /public		                                  | Opens the current lobby to the public (**must be host**).                                                                                                      |
 | /rainbow		                                 | Enables/disables rainbow mode.
 Dynamically shifts your player color through the color spectrum (the shifting speed of the colors is changeable in the config). |
+| /resolution ```[<width> <height>]``` | Sets the resolution to the specified width and height.
 | /rich		                                    | Enables rich text for chat (**client-side only**).                                                                                                             |
 | /shrug ```[<message>]```		                 | Appends ¯\\\_☹\_/¯ to the end of the typed message (changeable in config).                                                                                     |
 | /stat ```[<player_color> <stat_type>]```		 | Gets the targeted stat of the targeted player.
 Open the stat menu to see a list of different stat names.                                                       |